 A: Essentially, the difference is that outbound marketing is initiated by the marketer, while inbound marketing is initiated by the consumer.
-Outbound marketing would be any type of marketing where the company is actively reaching out to the consumer, like targeted display ads or cold calls, while inbound marketing is the opposite.
+Outbound marketing would be any type of marketing where the company is actively keeping in touch to the consumer, like targeted display ads or cold calls, while inbound marketing is the opposite.
 One way some companies differentiate between the two is to say outbound refers to any paid marketing, like paid search or paid social, while inbound refers to free methods.

 There are strengths in both inbound and outbound marketing and situations in which one or the other will be the better option.
-Companies succeed when they use a combination of both tactics to deliver quality content when customers are researching and asking questions, then reach out directly when customers want to know about a specific product.
+Companies succeed when they use a combination of both tactics to deliver quality content when customers are researching and asking questions, then keep in touch directly when customers want to know about a specific product.